 \section{Introduction}

-The study of geometrical objects with integral edge lengths has been attractive for mathematicians for ages.
+The study of geometrical objects with integral edge lengths has been attractive for mathematicians throughout the ages.
 The first result may be obtained be the Pythagoreans considering boxes with integral side and diagonal length.
-A slight generalization of this problem is even unsolved up to our times.
-Is there a perfect perfect box?
+A slight generalization of this problem remains unsolved.
+Is there a perfect box?
 This is a rectangular parallelepiped with all edges, face diagonals and space diagonals of integer lengths \cite{UPIN,unsolved_1}.
 In a more general context one is interested in the study of integral point sets, see \cite{integral_distances_in_point_sets,phd_kurz,paper_alfred} for an overview.
 As originally introduced integral point sets are sets of $n$ points in the $m$-dimensional Euclidean space $\mathbb{E}^m$ with pairwise integral distances.
-Here the most results are known for dimension $m=2$, see i.e. \cite{integral_distances_in_point_sets,minimum_diameter,kreisel,phd_kurz,paper_alfred,note_on_integral_distances}.
+Here the majority of results are for dimension $m=2$, see for example \cite{integral_distances_in_point_sets,minimum_diameter,kreisel,phd_kurz,paper_alfred,note_on_integral_distances}.
 Although integral point sets were studied for a long time our knowledge is still very limited.